 What is an extension?
 Will I get audited because I filed an extension?

 Do you need more time to file your tax return?
 Well don’t panic!
 Filing an extension may be the best route for you.
 The IRS and state authorities understand how hectic tax filings can be and do allow taxpayers who cannot gather all their information in time to file an automatic 6 month extension.
-Your return will have an extended filing due date of October 15th, 2018.
+Your return will have an extended filing due date of October 15th, 2020 for tax year 2019.

 Do I have to pay quarterly estimated taxes?
 How are they calculated?

 Are you self employed, a partner in a partnership, a majority shareholder in an S-corporation, invest significantly in different financial instruments and have made income for the year?
 If you answered yes to any of the above, it is very likely that you will need to make quarterly federal and state estimated tax payments.

 Why should I pay my quarterly estimated tax payments?
 Can I skip paying them?

 We understand that cash flow is very important for any new business, so how much trouble will you get with the IRS if you do not make your quarterly estimated tax payments?
 No you will not go to jail, the IRS will not seize your funds, but if you do not withhold enough or pay in enough you will be subject to interest and underpayment penalties on both the federal and state level at the time you file your return.

 How do I calculate my estimated tax?

 Your estimated tax due depends on a multitude of factors needed to be considered to arrive at your taxable income and tax liability for the year.
 To figure your estimated taxes we will need to calculate your expected adjusted gross income (AGI), taxable income, deductions, and credits for the year.